J.D. Davis Preview, Player Props: Giants vs. Cubs

 J.D.
 Davis At The Plate

-- In 11.9% of his games this season, he has hit a long ball, and 3.1% of his trips to the dish.
+- In 12.6% of his games this season, he has homered, and 3.3% of his trips to the plate.

+- In 29.1% of his games this year, Davis has had at least one RBI.
+He's picked up more than one in 11.0% and driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.